IAProg/Voyage/README.md

 # Voyage
-A game developed for Tombola during an apprenticeship open week.
+A game developed for Tombola during an apprenticeship assesment week.
 Written in Python using Pygame to generate graphics

 # Screenshots